 From Cathy’s account the oxygen had run out and the haul rope was still attached but it looked like Francys had removed her gloves and pulled up her sleeves.
 Sometimes freezing climbers experience the sensation of extreme heat and try to remove clothing.

 Francys was still talking – though repeating things – and wasn’t responding or able to stand or move.
-They attempted to rescue her for over an four but without her being able to move it wasn’t possible.
+They attempted to rescue her for over an hour but without her being able to move it wasn’t possible.
 They too abandoned their attempt and went back down.

 Her body remained high on the mountain and well preserved.
 The name “Sleeping Beauty” was given after Ian Woodall’s description of what she had looked like.
 Sergei disappeared and wasn’t seen after the Uzbek team saw him going up.